KozlovaNastya/BSU/cross-platform/lab2/README.md

 # Matrix and Rational Number Library

 ## Overview
-This project implements a matrix library with support for rational numbers.
-It provides operations on matrices, including addition, subtraction, multiplication, transposition, rank computation, and inversion (for square matrices).
-The library also defines a `Rational` class for working with rational numbers.
+This project provides a `C++` library for working with matrices and rational numbers.
+It includes support for both rectangular and square matrices with customizable numeric types, including a `Rational` class for exact arithmetic.
+The library supports various matrix operations such as addition, subtraction, multiplication, transposition, rank computation, and inversion (for square matrices).

 ## Features
 - **Rational Number Class (`Rational`)**